ratwolfzero/hopalong_python/README.md

 <br />

-By the way: Using the math.copysign function [copysign(1.0, x)] has the same effect as described above
+By the way: Using the math.copysign function [copysign(1.0, x)] has the same effect as described above using additionally math.sqrt and math.fabs is also the fastest variant

 Have fun!